 - Financial support for housing, food, clothing, and other necessities

-- Independent living skills training (budgeting skills, housing, food preparation, social and legal system, transportation, education and community resources)
+- Independent living skills training (budgeting skills, housing, food preparation, social skills, legal system, transportation, education and community resources)

 - Job training and career/college counseling